islam-kamel/deployment-lab/README.md

 7. **🔑 GitHub Token**:

-   The `GITHUB_TOKEN` should be a GitHub token with the necessary permissions to create a release.
+   The `ACCESS_TOKEN` should be a GitHub token with the necessary permissions to create a release.
 You can create a new token in your GitHub account settings.

 ---